platformsh/platformsh-docs/src/languages/java/spring.md

 ### RabbitMQ

-You can use [Spring JMS](https://spring.io/guides/gs/messaging-jms/) to use [RabbitMQ](configuration/services/rabbitmq.md) with your application by first determining the MongoDB client programmatically.
+You can use [Spring JMS](https://spring.io/guides/gs/messaging-jms/) to use [RabbitMQ](configuration/services/rabbitmq.md) with your application by first determining the RabbitMQ client programmatically.

 ```java
 import org.springframework.context.annotation.Bean;